droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 Additionally, that player’s shadow begins to writhe and twist, its edges growing tattered and blurred as it lashes erratically across the floor.
 A player who touches the orb feels as though a “dark, ancient evil” has suddenly turned its eye upon them.

-If the orb is removed from its position, the three ashen **[Weak Shadows](https://2e.aonprd.com/Monsters.aspx?ID=3186)** upon the walls begin to stir.
+If the orb is removed from its position, the four ashen **[Shadows scaled down to 2nd level](https://2e.aonprd.com/Monsters.aspx?ID=3186)** upon the walls begin to stir.
 Each round, one shadow “awaken,” swooping across the walls.
 As they awaken, they murmur and moan the following phrases:

 * “Begone from this place!”
 * “Look not upon us.”
 * “Return the Darklord’s offering!”

 Once all shadows have awoken, they attack, with each shadow preferring to target a different player.
 If the orb is returned to its place on the statue, the shadows return to their original positions and become dormant once more.

+Alternatively, you can make the crystal ball function as a wand of 1st level.
+[Command](https://2e.aonprd.com/Spells.aspx?ID=1470) spell is a good candidate.

 The shadows gain the following additional feature: